 Subscribing to CRM software that nobody wants, for which there’s a limited budget, and that there’s no strategy behind will be as effective as taking the same amount of money and throwing it out the window each month.

 Failure is An Option

-The takeaway here is that for CRM to be successful, all parties involved need to be fully committed.
+The takeaway is that for CRM to succeed, all parties involved need to be fully committed.
 Proper planning and preparation are crucial.